explosion/spaCy/website/docs/usage/layers-architectures.md

 ## Custom models for trainable components {#custom-models}

-To use our custom model including the Pytorch subnetwork, all we need to do is register the architecture.
+To use our custom model including the PyTorch subnetwork, all we need to do is register the architecture.
 The full example then becomes:

 ```python